 This page focuses on the poets and poems that are part of a Marsden poetry trail that I devised.
-They’re further down the page, thinking lyrical thoughts.
+The poets are further down the page, thinking lyrical thoughts.

 Background to the poetry trail